Get all the latest data for Guatemala

 What are the exact steps to buy property in Guatemala right now?

-You do not always need to be physically present in Guatemala because you can grant a power of attorney to your lawyer, but many buyers prefer to attend the notary signing and bank steps in person.
+You do not always need to be physically present in Guatemala, because a properly legalized or apostilled power of attorney can often allow a notary to complete steps for you.

 We have a document entirely dedicated to the whole buying process our pack about properties in Guatemala.